 Rainy day blues?
 Not in our house!
 We welcome all seasons and weather ’round these parts.
-We especially treasure our rainy days because living here in sunny Florida usually has us craving a day of play indoors every so often.
+We especially treasure our rainy days because living here in sunny Florida usually has us craving a day of indoor play every so often.
 As a mama of two very active kiddos, I try to keep them busy by using their gross and fine motor skills.
-Here are just a few that we love rotating through together.
+Here are just a few rainy day activities that we love rotating through together.

 What You’ll Need: your child’s favorite couch, blankets, small toys or books | Benefits: gross motor skills, imagination, spatial awareness